-TP-Link Kasa HVAC Equipment Not Responding to Thermostat Calls
+TP-Link Kasa HVAC Equipment Not Responding to Thermostat Commands

-Thermostat shows heating or cooling is on, but room temperature does not change
+The thermostat indicates heating or cooling is active, but the room temperature does not change.

 Advertisements